 2008’s Edna and Harvey – The Breakout is an important title in the history of developer and publisher Daedalic.
 It’s the first game they ever published based on an original property and it was created by Daedalic’s co-founder Jan Müller-Michaelis AKA Poki while he was at university.
 Despite winning awards in Germany, when it launched internationally, it was met by a decidedly divisive critical reception.
 Those that loved it really loved it.
 Those that didn’t, really didn’t.
-A decade after it initially released, Edna and Harvey: The Breakout Anniversary Edition was released on PC.
+A decade after it initially released on Steam, Edna and Harvey – The Breakout Anniversary Edition was released on PC.
 A remaster with totally re-drawn artwork, altered controls and a new UI, it is now arriving on PS4 and Xbox One.
 And it’s unlike anything I’ve ever played before.

 On the surface, it’s nothing you won’t have seen before.
 It’s a point and click adventure in-keeping with Deponia, Monkey Island and the rest of the LucasArts adventure classics catalogue.
 You point.
 You click.
 You talk, use, pick up and look at things.
 You do these things to overcome puzzles and obstacles.
 It’s a 35 year old formula that’s still tried and true today.
-The difference maker with Edna and Harvey: The Breakout Anniversary Edition is that it has a wacky, zany, utterly ‘out there’ concept and that sense of whimsy and insanity permeates every element of the game.
+The difference maker with Edna and Harvey – The Breakout Anniversary Edition is that it has a wacky, zany, utterly ‘out there’ concept and that sense of whimsy and insanity permeates every element of the game.
 Sometimes to its own detriment.

 In The Breakout you play as Edna, a young woman who wakes up in a padded cell in a sanatorium.
 She has no memories of how she got there – no memories at all in fact – but is convinced that she doesn’t belong there and needs to escape.
 Her cuddly bunny toy Harvey tells her as much.
 Convinced by her inanimate mentor that there’s something sinister going on at the mental hospital that’s closely tied to why she’s incarcerated, she breaks out to investigate.

-Like the best in the genre, Edna and Harvey: The Breakout Anniversary Edition plays out as if it’s a stage show with an audience and no fourth wall.
+Like the best in the genre, Edna and Harvey – The Breakout Anniversary Edition plays out as if it’s a stage show with an audience and no fourth wall.
 Any interaction with an element of the world comes coupled with a comical vocal from Edna and/or Harvey which, more often than not, is directed at the player (or Harvey who often acts as a proxy for the player) rather than another character.
 You can tell that the developers had fun (and possibly some drugs) while making this game because there’s pop culture references, goofy slapstick humour and clever wordplay everywhere you look.
 When given a list of available drinks at a bar, if you ask for a Grog the barman will say he hasn’t served one of those since a patient “who wanted to be a mighty pirate” asked for one.
 It sounds like things didn’t end well for Guybrush Threepwood.
 Talk to a bin in the security office and a famous Sesame Street character makes an appearance.
 In fact, a surprising portion of the world in The Breakout will talk back to Edna if she opens up a dialogue, whether it’s inanimate or not.

 The cast of animate characters you meet in The Breakout are colourful and charismatic.
 The main antagonist is Dr. Marcel who, according to Harvey, has wiped out your memories and locked you up.
 He’s not really a persistent presence in the game but he pops up during the integral moments of the plot.
 He’s the LeChuck here – close but never directly in contact with you until it’s poignant to the plot.
 The rest of the cast are quite simply bonkers.
 A man dressed as a bee because he lost a bet, a guy who can only say “Droggeljug”, a man who thinks the dinosaurs on his TV are real, a guy who wears tinfoil on his head, a man who is a master at playing board games because he was struck by lightning and many, many other odd balls.
 It’s what you’d expect from a game sent in a sanitarium but dialed up to 11, like the rest of the game.

-There’s not a single puzzle in Edna and Harvey: The Breakout Anniversary Edition that doesn’t live up to the insanity of this core concept.
+There’s not a single puzzle in Edna and Harvey – The Breakout Anniversary Edition that doesn’t live up to the insanity of this core concept.
 In order to escape your cell, you’ve got to butter up then insult the mini-golf obsessed guard patrolling outside.
 Later you’ve got to convince a mad scientist that a fly pushed into a cup of ear is precious amber.
 You meet a pair who’re convinced they’re siamese triplets (only the 3rd triplet is away at art school).
 Escaping this sanatorium is about as nuts as the people it houses, staff included.

 That’s both a blessing and a curse.
 Most point and click adventures follow a certain logic.
 Sure, there’s differing levels of absurdity but most of the games in this genre stay at the same level of lunacy throughout.
 The Breakout is anything but consistent.
 The solutions to some obstacles are so outside of the box that the box is nothing but a dot on the horizon.
 I’ll confess, I had to consult a guide to overcome 2 puzzle aspects and audibly said “…What?” each time.
 If I’d not looked these up online, I’d have never guessed how to get past them.
 I often made progress in the game by randomly using items in my inventory (many items remain in your inventory long after you’ve outlived their usefulness) on items in the world.
 There didn’t seem to be any logical link between the 2 items but I think that’s the point.
 Logic is out of the window at the mental hospital.